 So I can be forgiven a bit of melancholy, I think.

 With all that good cheer as a backdrop, I turned my attention today to a revision of my high school “Career Days” speech.

 In the halcyon days of yore, before our trust-fund-endowed leaders exposed us for what we are, doctors were esteemed as leaders; as people of achievement and integrity; as holder of positions to which young people might actually aspire.

-The eloquence angle needs some work - I've never been accused of being overly polished, after all - but here's the thrust of the matter:
+The eloquence angle needs some work – I’ve never been accused of being overly polished – but here’s the thrust of the matter:

 “Thank you once again for inviting me to speak to you.

 Don’t “try, and try again, if at first you don’t succeed.”

 Don’t dare to think that you can build a successful small business.

 And certainly don’t dream of becoming a doctor.

 Don’t sacrifice years of your life in unnecessary toil or sacrifice or study.